nrupeshsurya/Discord-Vaccine-Alerts/README.md

 ## Usage

-In order to use it, make a .env file with the following contents in the same directory
+In order to use it, make a .env file with the following contents in the same directory.
+To create a Discrod webhook, follow this [link](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

 ```python
 PINCODE = <enter pincode here>